breannanesbit/StrategoGame/README.md

   - [ ] gameover showing who won page

 ## Nov 18th ( 13 items by date)
+  - [/] CI/CD pipeline
+  - [x] authentication and user account support - we will have the ability to login and out of our gaming site.
+This way users know who they are playing against and can have the saved borads and achivements
+  - [x] generic input
+  - [ ] Network Calls
+    - [ ] websocket - two players will play the game together on different computers so websockets needed
+  - [/] play page
+  - [ ] 3+ generic form input components
+  - [ ] gameover showing who won page
   - [ ] Use of Local Storage - we plan to save players information localy before it gets saved to the api
   - [ ] Client side state stores (e.g. redux or context)- We'll use redux to keep track of the game state and context possibly for settings.
   - [ ] Toasts / global notifications or alerts - we intend to have different achivements that players can achive and when awarded these achivements will display as toasts